Saranoah/HIPAA-Training-System-for-Pharmacy-Staff-V2.0/README.md

 ## ⚠️ Disclaimer

+LEGAL DISCLAIMER:

+This training system provides educational content about HIPAA regulations based on 45 CFR Parts 160 and 164.
+It is designed to assist covered entities in meeting their workforce training requirements under HIPAA.

-This software is provided for educational and training purposes only.
-It does not constitute legal advice or official HIPAA certification.
-Organizations should consult with legal counsel and compliance experts to ensure full HIPAA compliance.
+This training does not constitute legal advice.
+Covered entities remain responsible for their own HIPAA compliance.
+We recommend consulting with your Privacy Officer or legal counsel regarding your specific compliance obligations.

+Completion of this training does not guarantee HIPAA compliance or immunity from enforcement actions.
+Users should verify that training content aligns with their organization's policies and applicable state laws.

 ## 👥 Authors